Dexamethasone: Anti-inflammatory

 Dexamethasone is used to treat many inflammatory and autoimmune disorders, such as rheumatoid arthritis and bronchospasm.
 Idiopathic thrombocytopenic purpura, a decrease in numbers of platelets due to an immune problem, responds to 40 mg daily for four days; it may be administered in 14-day cycles.
 It is unclear whether dexamethasone in this condition is significantly better than other glucocorticoids.

-It is also given in small amounts before and/or after some forms of dental surgery, such as the extraction of the wisdom teeth, an operation which often causes puffy, swollen cheeks.
+It is also given in small amounts before and/or after some forms of dental surgery, such as the extraction of the wisdom teeth, an operation that often causes puffy, swollen cheeks.

-Dexamethasone is commonly given as a treatment for croup in children, as a single dose can reduce the swelling of the airway to improve breathing and reduce discomfort.
+Dexamethasone is commonly given as a treatment for croup in children.
+A single dose can reduce the swelling of the airway to improve breathing and reduce discomfort.

-It is injected into the heel when treating plantar fasciitis, sometimes in conjunction with triamcinolone acetonide.
+Dexamethasone is sometimes injected into the heel when treating plantar fasciitis or heel pain, sometimes in conjunction with triamcinolone acetonide.
+There is no evidence that this treatment helps in the long term, however, dexamethasone may provide short-term pain relief.

-It is useful to counteract allergic anaphylactic shock, if given in high doses.
+It may be useful to counteract allergic anaphylactic shock, however this is not usually recommended by clinical guidelines.

 It is present in certain eye drops – particularly after eye surgery – and as a nasal spray, and certain ear drops (can be combined with an antibiotic and an antifungal).
 Dexamethasone intravitreal steroid implants have been approved by the US Food and Drug Administration (FDA) to treat ocular conditions such as diabetic macular edema, central retinal vein occlusion, and uveitis.
 However, the evidence is poor quality relating to the treatment of uveitis, with the potential side effects (cataract progression and raised intraocular pressure) being significant, and the benefits not certainly greater than standard treatment.
 Dexamethasone has also been used with antibiotics to treat acute endophthalmitis.

 Dexamethasone is used in transvenous screw-in cardiac pacing leads to minimize the inflammatory response of the myocardium.
 The steroid is released into the myocardium as soon as the screw is extended and can play a significant role in minimizing the acute pacing threshold due to the reduction of inflammatory response.
 The typical quantity present in a lead tip is less than 1.0 mg.

 Dexamethasone may be administered before antibiotics in cases of bacterial meningitis.
-It acts to reduce the inflammatory response of the body to the bacteria killed by the antibiotics (bacterial death releases proinflammatory mediators that can cause a response which is harmful), thus reducing hearing loss and neurological damage.
+Gram-negative bacteria — to which the causative agent of bacterial meningitis, neisseria meningitidis, belongs — have highly immunogenic lipopolysaccharides as a component of their cell membrane and trigger a strong inflammatory response.
+Pre-administration of dexamethasone before the administration of antibiotics acts to reduce that response, thus reducing hearing loss and neurological damage.